Tom Kristensen: Maiden victory, BMW years (1997–99)

+Audi domination (2000–08)

 Having returned to the Joest team, this time in a factory effort with Audi, Kristensen dominated the 2000 event in the Audi R8 alongside Emanuele Pirro and Frank Biela.
-In 2001, though treacherous rain plagued the event, the trio won in commanding fashion once again, profiting from a new Fuel Stratified Injection system that allowed them to save fuel more easily and restart the car faster after each pit stop.
+In 2001, though treacherous rain plagued the event, the trio won in commanding fashion once again.
+The trio profited from a new Fuel Stratified Injection system, which allowed them to save fuel more easily and restart the car faster after each pit stop.
 Kristensen, Pirro, and Biela dominated in 2002 and, with their third successive victory, became the first drivers who shared victory in three consecutive years.

-Going into the 2003 iteration, Kristensen joined the Bentley works effort to pilot its Speed 8 along with Rinaldo Capello and Guy Smith.
-The Dane took pole and, with the team having lost the lead during the opening stint, retook the lead by passing Lehto on his first full race lap.
+Going into the 2003 iteration, Kristensen joined the Bentley works effort to pilot its Speed 8 prototype along with Rinaldo Capello and Guy Smith.
+The Dane took pole and, with the team having lost the lead during the opening stint, retook the lead by passing JJ Lehto on his first full race lap.
 He and Smith drove out an authoritative lead during the race's halfway point and, together with Capello, finished two laps ahead of the second-placed sister car.
 Kristensen returned to drive the Audi R8 in 2004, this time partnering Capello and Seiji Ara at Team Goh.
 They took the lead during the early morning thanks to repairs for the leading UK-Audi and, despite a delaminating tyre caused by a lock-up from Capello and a fuel spill that ignited into a short fire in the pit lane, Kristensen and his teammates clung on to victory.
 In winning, Kristensen equalled Jacky Ickx's record of six Le Mans victories.
 He broke the record in 2005, cruising to victory with a two-lap advantage in a Champion Racing-fielded R8 together with Lehto and Marco Werner.
 This gave Kristensen his seventh victory at Le Mans, as well as a record-breaking sixth successive win.

-The 2006 race saw Kristensen finishing in third place in the new diesel-powered Audi R10, with a change of the car's fuel injectors in the first hours and further problems dropping him and teammates Allan McNish and Capello out of contention early.
+The 2006 race saw Kristensen finishing in third place in the new diesel-powered Audi R10, as a change of the car's fuel injectors in the first hours and subsequent problems dropped him, Allan McNish, and Capello out of contention early.
 For the 2007 race, Kristensen's participation looked to be in jeopardy following his Hockenheim accident, but he was eventually cleared to race.
 His Audi crew took the lead during the night and remained there until hour 17, when the car lost its left rear wheel and crashed out, with Capello driving.
 Returning in 2008, Kristensen played a huge part in beating Peugeot by gaining up to seven seconds on Jacques Villeneuve during rainy stints in the night, before taking the lead on strategy in the morning.
 He, Capello, and McNish took the win.